Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Multi-layer CB

 \subsection{Simple example}

-The simple setup shown in Fig.~\ref{fig:MLCB}(c) consists of three qubits arranged in a line and numbered from $0$ to $2$.
+The simple setup shown in Fig.~\ref{fig:MLCB}(c) consists of three qubits arranged in an open chain and numbered from $0$ to $2$.
 The goal is to characterize the two depicted layers, which correspond to a single \cz between qubits $0$ and $1$ (blue layer) and between qubits $1$ and $2$ (green layer).
-The \emph{conventional} approach, described in the previous Section, prescribes to focus on each layer individually and perform \gls{cb} protocols to determine with high accuracy all the (products of) fidelities related to the orbits that involve the Pauli strings $\alpha\in \mathcal{K}$.
-Since each layer consists of a single CZ gate, there are four unlearnable \gls{dof}, which can be identified with the set of weight-one fidelities
+The {conventional} approach, described in the previous Section, prescribes to focus on each layer individually and perform \gls{cb} protocols to determine with high accuracy all the (products of) eigenvalues related to the orbits that involve the Pauli strings $\alpha\in \mathcal{K}$.
+Since each layer consists of a single CZ gate, there are four unlearnable \gls{dof}, which can be identified with the set of weight-one eigenvalues

-Here we use the notation $f^L_\alpha$ for the Pauli fidelities, where $\alpha$ is a Pauli string (ordered according to the increasing qubit indexes) and $L\in\{B,G\}$ indicates the associated layer, i.e. the blue (B) one or the green (G) one.
-To complete the characterization task, all the fidelities in \eqref{eq:unlearnable} must be estimated using low-accuracy methods, such as \emph{symmetry assumptions} or unit-depth variants of \gls{cb} protocols.
+Here we use the notation $f^L_\alpha$ for the Pauli eigenvalues, where $\alpha$ is a Pauli string (ordered according to the increasing qubit indexes) and $L\in\{B,G\}$ indicates the associated layer, i.e. the blue (B) one or the green (G) one.
+To complete the characterization task, all the eigenvalues in \eqref{eq:unlearnable} must be estimated using low-accuracy methods, such as {symmetry assumptions} or unit-depth variants of \gls{cb} protocols.

-Remarkably, the \gls{mlcb} experiment shown in Fig.~\ref{fig:MLCB}(b) enhances the characterization process by enabling the high-accuracy characterization of one additional \gls{dof}.
-To demonstrate this, it is crucial to determine the behavior of a Pauli operator $P_\alpha$ under conjugation by the alternating sequence of blue and green layers, which constitutes the core of \gls{mlcb} circuits.
-The first $m\geq0$ layers of this sequence, starting from the leftmost blue layer, are associated with the unitary
+Notably, the \gls{mlcb} experiment shown in Fig.~\ref{fig:MLCB}(b) significantly advances the characterization process by enabling the high-accuracy determination of an additional \gls{dof}.
+This is accomplished by analyzing the orbit $\mathcal{R}_{XIX}^{BG} = (P_{XIX}, P_{XZX})$, which yields a precise estimate of the product of individually unlearnable Pauli eigenvalues:

-where $U_B$ and $U_G$ are the unitary associated with the blue and green layer, respectively.
-Let us define the sequence of Pauli strings $\alpha^{(m)}$ by requiring that